-For example, WildForWags and WildForCVS owner Christie Hardcastle told me she regularly finds deals at chain drugstores that beat the pants off big box and grocery stores.
-In fact, she claimed to routinely get things free, and sometimes even came out money ahead!
+For example, WildForWags and WildForCVS owner Christie Hardcastle told me she regularly finds deals at chain drugstores that beat the pants off big-box and grocery stores.
+In fact, she claimed to routinely get things free, and sometimes even came out money ahead.

 But to get the best deals, you’ll have to do more — join loyalty programs and look for coupons, both store and manufacturer — and check out sites such as Christie’s for ways to get the best current deals.

 While that may sound like a hassle, the rewards are powerful: very cheap and sometimes free stuff.

 I asked Christie to expand on the tips she offered in the video.
-For those of you new to the drugstore discount game, here in her own lightly edited words are some of her favorite products to purchase at drugstores:.
+For those of you new to the drugstore discount game, here in her own lightly edited words are some of her favorite products to purchase at drugstores:

 This is one of the items drugstores price below grocery stores to get you in the door.
-Each week you’ll normally see a different cereal brand or selection on sale.
+Each week, you’ll normally see a different cereal brand or selection on sale.
 If you aren’t brand-loyal, you can pretty much bet on getting a great deal every week.

-2 & 3.
+2. & 3.
 Dairy and eggs

 Drugstores will often run sales on milk and eggs with savings up to $1 over grocery store prices.
 Dairy prices vary regionally, but keep an eye out for sales or special offers.

-4 & 5.
+4. & 5.
 Toothbrushes & toothpaste

-These items will often have pharmacy rewards (like Walgreens Register Rewards or Balance Rewards Points) that can really lower the price.
+These items will often have pharmacy rewards (like Walgreens Register Rewards or Balance Rewards points) that can really lower the price.
 Combine points with coupons, and you should be able to grab toothbrushes and toothpaste free or very inexpensively every four to six weeks.

-If you’re using drugstore brands, you’ll usually get a much better deal at drugstores than grocery or department stores.
+If you’re using drugstore brands, you’ll usually get a much better deal at drugstores than at grocery or department stores.
 There are often rewards for these products that you can combine with coupons and sales to get fabulous deals.